joshua-9402/cpet-140-final-project/doc/FORMULAS.md

 ---

-## 8) Simple payslip math (used by printing/export)
+## 8) Simple payslip math (legacy — printing/export behaviour updated)
-Definition: A simplified payslip total used by `print.cpp` when preparing HTML payslips.
-This mirrors legacy behavior where government contributions and tax were not applied in the exported payslip.
+Definition: Historically, `print.cpp` used a simplified payslip total where government contributions and tax were not applied when generating the exported HTML payslip.
+The exported payslip has been updated to show detailed deductions (see section 4.1).

-Formula:
+Legacy formula (still referenced in comments / simple helper):

     Gross = ratePerHour * hoursWorked
     Total = Gross - (Advance + Others)

 Location:
-- src/handler/print.cpp — `const double gross = data.salary * data.hoursWorked;` and `const double total = gross - data.advance - data.others;`
+- src/handler/print.cpp — legacy usage previously computed `const double total = gross - data.advance - data.others;` but `makePayslipHtml` is now updated to include detailed deductions.
 - src/core/payroll.h — comment for `computeSimpleFromHourly`

 Notes:
-- `print.cpp` explicitly documents that attendance-derived hours are used to compute `hoursWorked`.
+- The export function still uses attendance-derived `hoursWorked` as input; the legacy simple total is preserved only for backward compatibility in a helper and comments.

 ---